About AWS accounts in AWS Control Tower

 This account contains a central Amazon S3 bucket for storing a copy of all AWS CloudTrail and AWS Config log files for all other accounts in your landing zone.
 As a best practice, we recommend restricting log archive account access to teams responsible for compliance and investigations, and their related security or audit tools.
 This account can be used for automated security audits, or to host custom AWS Config Rules, such as Lambda functions, to perform remediation actions.

-For more information about the roles and resources available in the log archive account, see What is the log archive account?
+For more information about the roles and resources available in the log archive account, see Log archive account resources

 Note